fguby/windowbar/README.md

 	.appendTo(document.body);
 ```

-The returned instance emits four events: `close`, `minimize`, `fullscreen`, and `maximize`.
+The returned instance emits four events: `close`, `minimize`, `maximize`, and `fullscreen`.
 Note: `maximize` can also be triggered in the Mac style by alt-clicking fullscreen.

 The initializer function accepts an options object with these properties: